credit card news

 Consumers regard the experience of dining out as more than just grabbing a bite before a movie.
 And it shows.
 According to a recent Mastercard SpendingPulse report, restaurant spending in America has increased by $100 billion over the last three years, well ahead of other spending categories that typically dominate consumer budgets.
 The restaurant has become the hub for celebrations, dates, or just a night on the town.
 Food is comforting.
 Good company is uplifting.

-A 0% introductory APR, no foreign exchange fees, and a $150 bonus if you spend $500 within the first three months are the cherries on top of the proverbial credit cake.
+A $0 annual fee for the first year, no foreign exchange fees, and a $500 bonus if you spend $3,000 within the first three months are the cherries on top of the proverbial credit cake.

-“We’re really excited about Capital One® Savor® Cash Rewards Credit Card,” said Mark Mattern, VP of US Cards at Capital One.
-“It allows our customers to earn unlimited cash back, with 3% on dining, 2% on groceries, and 1% on everything else.
-There’s no annual fee or no rotating categories or quarterly signups.”
+“We’re really excited about Capital One® Savor® Rewards Credit Card,” said Mark Mattern, VP of US Cards at Capital One.
+“It allows our customers to earn unlimited cash back, with 4% on dining and select entertainment, 2% on groceries, and 1% on everything else, plus there’s no annual fee for the first year.”

 “This product was borne out of customer research,” he said.
 “We listened to our customers and what they’re passionate about.
 The passion for food as a vehicle for shared experiences came up repeatedly.
 Our data really backed that up.
 For example, the Mastercard SpendingPulse™ Report showed 20% growth in consumer spending on dining over the last three years.
 As a category, it’s growing much faster than overall spending.”